ucan-wg/spec/README.md

 * Canonical signature
 * Enables only transmitting the relevant proofs

+Same:
+> It is unresolved whether an implementation must verify that a CID present in the roots array of the Header also appears as a block in the archive.
+While it is expected that this would be the case, it is unresolved whether encoders and decoders must validate the existence of root blocks in the archive.

 <!-- Canonical Signature on CIDs .... move up nearer top -->

 # 7. Token Resolution